Houdini 22.0 Nodes Geometry nodes

 Note

-Making the field more aligned with introduce more extraordinary vertices in the quad mesh.
+Making the field more aligned will introduce more extraordinary vertices in the quad mesh.

 Mask

-Specifies an attribute of floats that weights elements where the tangent field should be more closely aligned.
+Specifies an attribute of floats that weights elements where the frame field should be more closely aligned.
 Use values are in the range from zero to one.

 Curvature